danchoi/vmail/README.markdown

 MacVim mode, first quit the MacVim window running vmail, and then press CTRL-c in the original terminal window to stop the vmail process.

-There seems to be a bug in MacVim that prevent some of the status line messages from becoming visible, but this is minor issue.

 ## vmail file byproducts

 vmail generates a few files in the current directory when it is running: